What Is A New Employee Onboarding Checklist?

 Improved Employee Retention

-A structured onboarding process helps new recruits with the stress of a new role.
+A structured onboarding process helps recruits with the stress of a new role.
 When new employees have a clear path laid out before them, they feel more supported and comfortable during the onboarding process.
-Plus, proper onboarding is perfect for engagement.
-If the newcomers feel valued from the start, they are more connected to the company culture and, thus, more likely to stick around and try their best.
+Proper onboarding is perfect for engagement.
+If the newcomers feel valued from the start, they are more connected to the company culture; thus, they are more likely to stick around and try their best.
 Not to mention that a well-planned onboarding process makes a great first impression.
 If new hires enter an organization that showcases their values from the get-go, they know they made the right choice.

 Time Management